connexcs/docs/docs/anyedge/anyedge.md

 + **Secondary Attempts**: (not useful for less than 3 servers) Set the number of attempts before going to a third zone

 ### AnyEdge Domain
 After AnyEdge configuration is complete, click the **`+`** next to Domains to configure a specific domain with same settings as above: customer call distribution, CPS, Validation, and so on.
-There is also an ability to provide additional TLS configuraiton for SIP protection.
+There is also an ability to provide additional TLS configuration for SIP protection.

 ### AnyEdge Destinations
 Click the **`+`** to specify the Destination IP, and one or more Limit (Primary) and Backup (Secondary) Zones.